Faculty and Staff

 Step 3: Have all your documents ready; you will need a resume, transcript, two referees, and a Statement of Research Intent.
 Your Statement of Research Intent must demonstrate that the proposed research, and ultimately the thesis, has a fundamental or applied AI (Artificial Intelligence) component.

-Step 4: Apply to the affiliated department on OUAC (Ontario Universities Application Centre).
-(You can find deadlines and individual requirements for each of these programs on their links included below)
+Step 4: Apply to the affiliated department on OUAC (Ontario Universities Application Centre) by the home program deadline.

 Step 5: Once you have applied, the affiliated department will review your application; if approved, it will be forwarded to CSAI to approve your application's AI component.